Bisonai/orakl/node/README.md

 # Contract for submission
 SUBMISSION_PROXY_CONTRACT=<Your Submission Proxy Contract>

-# Delegator URL, tx fee is directly payed from reporter if not provided
+# Delegator URL, tx fee is directly paid from reporter if not provided
 DELEGATOR_URL=<Your Delegator URL>

-# Signer PK, generates signature based on this value
+# Signer PK, generates a signature based on this value
 SIGNER_PK=<Your Signer PK>

 # Encrypt Password, this is referenced to store encrypted wallet pk into table. defaults to 'anything'